Frequently asked questions

 Can I take courses before being admitted?

-You may take up to three RN to BSN classes before being admitted into the program (pathophysiology, leadership, statistics, research, and/or the University elective).
+You may take up to three RN to BSN classes at the Charlottesville location before being admitted into the program (pathophysiology, health policy, leadership, statistics, research, and/or the University elective).

 How many courses are taught online?

 The RN to BSN program is now being offered in a hybrid model which blends a combination of online and traditional in-person learning.
 Student meet in person for classes once a month and all other learning occurs online.